 This means your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to have a professional like one from Coastal Service Experts in Savannah handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be completely happy with our furnace repair in Savannah.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and work more efficiently.
 These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.